sz-robert/Literature-Quote-Search/README.txt

 Overview:
 The purpose of the program is to retrieve quotes from Gutenberg.org ebooks containing search terms.

-1. Search Engine Desktop Application (Moogle)
+1. Search Engine Desktop Application

 1.1.
 Installation Instructions:
 1. Download Literature-Quote-Search-Engine.jar from the repository.